- CrustLab /

 How Blockchain Databases Work?

 A blockchain database is a distributed digital ledger where events or transaction data are structured into cryptographically linked blocks.
 Data in a blockchain database is stored as signed blocks.
 Each block contains a list of transaction data or events being recorded.
+Blockchain technology records transactions in a secure, transparent, and tamper-proof manner by capturing each transaction in a distributed ledger, ensuring data integrity and traceability.

 Depending on what the database is being used for, the block of data could be a cryptocurrency transaction, smart contract executions, supply chain records, digital files, IoT data, and so on.
 The timestamp for when the block was created and a unique signature (cryptographic hash) of the previous blocks are also included in each block.